10 Easy Transcription Formatting Best Practices

 Transcriptions exist to be shared with others.
 While you may need to print a hard copy for some situations, it’s more likely that you will share your transcript digitally.
 The most common file types used for transcription are .txt (Plain Text), .doc (Microsoft Word), and .pdf (Adobe PDF).
 All three file types can easily be read by anyone, even if they don’t have the same software as you do.

-Plain text documents (.txt files)
+Plain text documents (.txt)

 Plain text documents are a common format used for transcription.
 They can be opened on any device and are suitable for basic, plaintext transcriptions.